Jay-Karia/Password-Manager/README.md

 # Password-Manager
-This is a program which will store and manage user passwords
+- This is a Java program which will store and manage user passwords